The Tribal Vibe: Workshops - Retreats - Festival

 • When we gather, we meet each other with authentic and sober minds and bodies

-• We allow no alcohol or any kind drugs/ plant medicine (rapé, MDMA, ayahuasca, mushrooms etc).
-Instead we indulge in the body's own ability to alter states of mind and body e.g. by breath work, visualization, aspecting, shamanic tools, tantric touch and gaze etc
+• We indulge in the body's own ability to alter states of mind and body e.g. by breath and body work, visualisation, aspecting, shamanic tools, tantric energetic touch, gaze etc

 • Exception only is prescribed medication.